Investment firms explore buyout of Yum China: sources | MarketScreener

 Reuters could not independently verify if the investors are all working as one bidding group.
 A separate source with knowledge of the situation said there could be more than one consortium of bidders.

-A spokesman for Yum China said the company does not comment on market rumours or speculation when asked about the buyout intent and the Hong Kong listing plan.
+A spokesman for Yum China said the company does not comment on market rumors or speculation when asked about the buyout intent and the Hong Kong listing plan.
 Yum Brands did not immediately respond to a request for comment.

 Hillhouse and Baring declined to comment.
 KKR, CIC, DCP and Primavera did not immediately respond to requests for comments.